zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

     prefix: dpm
     fetch: True

 Within one section, the metric prefix and the fetch True/False value is stored.
+Note that the former will additionally be prefixed with ``zhmc_``.
 The latter is due to runtime concerns: Some metric groups take over a second to be scraped.

 The metrics section
 ^^^^^^^^^^^^^^^^^^^